Skip to main content

 How Webhooks Work

-When an event occurs (booking created, cancelled, rescheduled), meetergo sends an HTTP POST request to your configured endpoint with event details.
+When an event occurs (booking created, cancelled, rescheduled, form submitted), meetergo sends an HTTP POST request to your configured endpoint with event details.

 Available Events